jeffrey82221/gluonts_fund_price_forecast/README.md

     - [X] Process the time series so that the missing prices of holiday can be interpolate.
     - [X] Connect the time series to the Gluonts Model.
     - [X] Plot the predicted trends (probalistically) from the trained model.
-- [ ] Enhance Evaluation:
+- [X] Enhance Evaluation:
     - [X] Allow splitting of training, validation, testing time series.
     - [X] Allow evaluation of prediction using RMSE on testing data.
-    - [ ] Allow Backtesting (using Off-the-shielf module of Gluonts).
+    - [X] Allow Backtesting (using Off-the-shielf module of Gluonts).
         - [X] Parallelize BackTesting
             - [X] split_date generator
             - [X] split dataset -> prediction -> evaluation
-        - [X] Try sharing of NAV Table Between Process
+        - [-] Try sharing of NAV Table Between Process
 - [ ] Adapt the Model to the Deep Trainable Models
 - [ ] Consider MultiVariate Mode for Single Fund Prediction:
     - [ ] Create different technical curves for each fund